 - Coast Guard: Coast Guard, Coast Guard Reserve

-- The request should be submitted in writing clearly identifying the unit of service requesting the student recruitment information.
+- The request should be submitted in writing to the Registrar clearly identifying the unit of service requesting the student recruitment information.

 - The request should specify whether the information needed is for the current or previous semester.